caneara/iodine/README.md

 ## Single checks

 Iodine's rules are prefixed with the `is` keyword.
-So, if you wanted to check whether an item is an `integer`, you'd use the following code:
+So, to check if an item is an `integer`, you'd use the following code:

 ```js
 let item_1 = 7;